 This reserve is used to help fund the Council's obligations from the Burials Act 1986, in respect of any repair and maintenance schemes at the St Georges Church Churchyard in Douglas.

 Tramways Renewals Fund

-Used to fund items of replacement equipment required by the Council's Tramways service.
+Generally used to fund items of replacement equipment required by the Council's Tramways service.
+The closing balance is committed to repay loans related to this service.

 EXPLANATION OF RESERVES (CONTINUED)